calpaterson/csvbase/csvbase/web/faq/entries/git.md

 ![screenshot of a csvbase table tracking a github file](/static/faq/csvbase-tracking-table.png)

-When you edit a git-linked csvbase table (via the API, via the website, however) that change will be commited and pushed to your git repo.

 To create a table with a git upstream, visit the [new table (from git)](/new-table/git) page and fill out the form.

+When you edit table with a git upstream (via the API, via the website, however) that change will be commited and pushed to your git repo.

 If your github repo is public and read-only access is all you need, that's it.

 However if your repo is private or you want to be able to edit your data on csvbase you will need to provide authentication in your repository url, for example as: